 "I was getting black market hormones off the street just to survive and Kayla is the one who helped me," Mason told Refinery29.
 "When I met her, she started out with basically giving me the proper direction to find the right doctor for me and get me hormones.
 And she also assisted me with my gender marker change."

 In 2017, Gore, a trans woman herself, started My Sistah’s House to address the crisis of trans people experiencing homelessness in the community.
 At the time, Gore says that Memphis had only 71 emergency shelter beds, none of which were designated for LGBTQ+ people.
-MSH sought to change that by creating an organisation that would provide direct services to transgender people who needed anything from name changes to housing.
+MSH sought to change that by creating an organization that would provide direct services to transgender people who needed anything from name changes to housing.

 "Initially, we didn't have a concrete plan.
 We would just allow people to live in own private homes, linking them to resources to help elevate their current circumstances.
-My Sistah’s House has evolved into a resource centre for Trans and gender non-conforming folks," Gore told Refinery29.
+My Sistah’s House has evolved into a resource center for Trans and gender non-conforming folks," Gore told Refinery29.
 "Toward the end of 2019, we started getting grant funding to implement our programming, and finally in 2020, we were able to hire our first contracted employee due to a sudden increase in funding."

 The lack of safe housing and shelters that accept trans people in America is a steadily rising epidemic, especially for Black trans people.
 In 2018, the Human Rights Campaign reported that 41 percent of Black transgender people who responded to a survey had experienced homelessness at some point in their lives — a rate five time higher than the general U.S. population.

-While MSH focuses on providing other resources for trans people, the organisation’s most recent project has helped to raise over $280,000 (£213,635) to buy a plot of land and build 20 tiny homes for Black trans women and non-binary people.
+While MSH focuses on providing other resources for trans people, the organization’s most recent project has helped to raise over $280,000 to buy a plot of land and build 20 tiny homes for Black trans women and non-binary people.
 This is significant, considering that in America, one in five transgender people have faced discrimination when trying to find housing, and 11% have been evicted from their homes because they’re transgender, according to the National Center for Transgender Equality.

 “In the south, Black TGNC folks experience discrimination on a larger level, especially with recent protections for TGNC folks accessing shelters.
 The majority of shelters in Memphis are faith-based or provided by religious groups,” explains Gore.